CMSgov/ab2d-website/access-production-claims-data.md

 ### III.
 Download the files

 Download the files into your current directory.
-You can request compressed data files and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command.
+You can request compressed data files in gzip format and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command.
 You can run the `dir` command to check if the download is successful:

 {% capture curlSnippet %}{% raw %}
 .\download-results.ps1